-Sleep talking a form of parasomnia, or abnormal sleep behavior.
-Other conditions classified as parasomnias include sleep walking, night terrors and REM sleep behavior disorder.
+Sleep talking, or somniloquy, is a form of parasomnia or abnormal sleep behavior.
+Other conditions classified as parasomnias include sleepwalking, night terrors and REM sleep behavior disorder (RBD).

 Talking—or mumbling—in your sleep is not unusual or dangerous.
 It can occur in both REM and non-REM sleep.
 While there is very little in the way of clinical research on sleep talking, it remains a source of intrigue for many.
 Do we reveal our darkest secrets in our sleep?
 Do dreams impact what we say?
 Is sleep talking a sign of stress?
 Can it be cured?
 Here, we answer the most frequently asked questions about sleep talking.

 1. Why do people talk in their sleep?

 Sorry folks, but there’s really no good answer as to why we talk in our sleep.
 We know that sleep talking is prevalent and has been documented for a long time throughout history (there are papers from as early as 1892 on the subject.)
 However, it’s not so easy to study because its occurrence is random.

 However, some research points out that genetics may contribute to sleep talking.
 Similarly, people who sleepwalk, experience night terrors or have REM sleep behavior disorder are more likely to be sleep talkers.
 Some of these parasomnias may have a common cause, even if we don’t know yet what exactly the cause is.
 The likelihood of experiencing sleep talking is also higher if we also tend to experience nightmares, or suffer from sleep deprivation, sleep apnea or sleepwalking.

 Moreover, sleep talking can be triggered and can increase at certain times by: